JonathanMEdwards/subtext10/doc/language.md

 ### Reference binding

 The syntax uses conventional _lexical binding_, but the UI will not be constrained by that, nor subject to lexical shadowing.
-References starting with `.`, `~`, `[]` or `that` are _dependent_ on the previous value.
+References starting with `.`, `~`, `[]` or `that` are said to be  _dependent_ on the previous value.

 > When the UI lets the developer make references that can’t be expressed lexically, we might want to automatically fix that by adding names to anonymous items and renaming shadowed items.

 > References could support “search paths” like `x…y` that look for a `y` item that is reachable via any path from `x`.
 Likewise `…y` would look for any path to `y` from any containing scope.
 In these examples it is an error if there is more than one path leading to `y`.
 A possible exception to this rule is when all the paths go through alternative cases of a choice or clauses of a conditional, and further that they lead to items of the same type.
 If not all of the cases or clauses are covered then the path must be conditionalized like `…y?`.
 This feature gives us a convenient way to extract alternative information from choices and conditionals.
 Search paths might be intolerably fragile in a textual language, but an IDE can automatically repair them.
 In fact the reference editor in the IDE will provide all reachable paths of the right type, offering “… completion” rather than just “. completion”.

 ## Conditionals

-When a function executes (including formulas), exactly one of the following things will happen:
+To make decisions, most languages use constructs like `if (boolean) then {…} else {…}`.
+Subtexct is different.
+Whenever a function (or formula) is evaluated, exactly one of the following things will happen:

 1. The function crashes.
 A crash indicates a programming error, not a user error: some condition has arisen that ought to be impossible.
 A crash is reported to the workspace developer, including a snapshot of the workspace that can reproduce the crash.
 No changes are made to the workspace when an input event (including user actions) causes a crash.
 Sometimes crashes can be predicted ahead of time when formulas are being edited (for example type mismatches).
 These are called static errors and are presented to the developer as problems to be fixed.
 Unlike conventional compiler errors, static errors do not prevent the system from running, so long as the erroneous formula is not used.
 2. The function is terminated before it completes because it has taken too long or used too many resources.
+See Termination.
-3. The function completes successfully, producing results.
+3. The function completes successfully, producing a result value.
 4. The function intentionally _rejects_ without producing a result.
 Rejection means the function refuses to handle the input values supplied to it.
 Rejection is inspired by [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL), which calls it _failure_, as do many parsing DSLs.
 We call it rejection rather than failure to make clear it is intentional, not a programming error (a crash).
-A related idiom in functional programming is [Railway oriented programming](https://fsharpforfunandprofit.com/rop/).

 If a function may reject it is called _conditional_, a function that never rejects is called _unconditional_.
 The name of a conditional function has a question mark appended to it.
 For example, the equality function `=?` tests whether two values are equal, rejecting if they aren’t.
 It is called like this: `x =? y`.
 You can tell that a function is conditional by the presence of a `?` inside it, which indicates a point where it may reject.